Regionalverkehre Start Deutschland: Taunus-Netz

-In March 2022, the Rhein-Main Transport Association (RMV) announced that Start would take over operations in the Taunus network from December 2022.
+In March 2022, Rhein-Main-Verkehrsverbund (RMV) announced that Start would take over operations in the Taunus network from December 2022.
 This includes the services on lines RB 11 (Bad Soden am Taunus – Frankfurt (Main) Höchst), RB 12 (Frankfurt (Main) – Königstein (Taunus)), RB 15 (Frankfurt (Main) (HVZ) – Bad Homburg – Brandoberndorf) and RB 16 (Bad Homburg – Friedberg (Hess)); these lines were previously operated by Hessische Landesbahn.
 27 new trains from the Alstom Group of the iLINT class with hydrogen propulsion were to be used.
 Since not enough new vehicles were delivered for the start of operations, Start also leased vehicles (including Deutsche Bahn Bombardier Talent sets from Dortmund) in the first few months.

-In December 2022, the takeover of the Taunus network led to significant mobility restrictions in the Hochtaunus district; rail traffic was temporarily completely suspended.
-An as yet unspecified IT problem ensured that passengers were not informed about replacement buses either online or on the display boards at the stations during the rail outage.
+In December 2022, the takeover of the Taunus network led to significant disruptions in the Hochtaunus district; rail traffic was temporarily completely suspended.
+An as yet unspecified IT problem ensured that passengers were not informed about replacement buses either online or on the display boards at the stations during rail disruptions.
 The project partners RMV, Alstom (provider of the hydrogen vehicles) and Infraserv (provider of the hydrogen) also reported in a joint press release about considerable difficulties in taking over operations due to technical problems with the hydrogen trains.

 After months of restrictions due to the increasing deterioration of the hydrogen trains, the RMV has had to award the operation of the RB 11 line to the S-Bahn Rhein-Main instead of to Start Regionalverkehre Deutschland from 25 September 2023 "until further notice".

+On 1 August 2026, DB Regio AG, Region Mitte took over the operations of the Taunus-Netz.

 Maas-Wupper-Express

-In December 2021, the Rhine-Ruhr Transport Association (VRR), the Westphalia-Lippe Local Transport Association (NWL) and the Ministry of Infrastructure and Waterways announced that from December 2026, Regionalverkehre Start Deutschland would operate the hourly regional express line Maas-Wupper-Express (RE 13) between Hamm, Hagen, Wuppertal, Düsseldorf, Mönchengladbach, Venlo and Eindhoven with multi-system-capable Stadler Flirt vehicles.
+In December 2021, Verkehrsverbund Rhein-Ruhr (VRR), Nahverkehr Westfalen-Lippe (NWL) and the Dutch Ministry of Infrastructure and Water Management announced that from December 2026, Regionalverkehre Start Deutschland GmbH would operate the hourly regional express line Maas-Wupper-Express (RE 13) between Hamm, Hagen, Wuppertal, Düsseldorf, Mönchengladbach, Venlo and Eindhoven with multi-system-capable Stadler Flirt vehicles.
 The line is currently operated by Eurobahn and only runs between Venlo and Hamm.

+Since DB Regio took over Start on 1 August 2026, the contract will be operated by DB Regio AG, Region NRW instead.

 Netz Mitteldeutschland

-On 7 July 2023, Nahverkehrsservice Sachsen-Anhalt (NASA) awarded Regionalverkehre Start Deutschland GmbH the contract for the Saxony-Anhalt diesel network (DISA II)—now with the new name of Mitteldeutschland (Central Germany).
+On 7 July 2023, Nahverkehrsservice Sachsen-Anhalt (NASA) awarded Regionalverkehre Start Deutschland GmbH the contract for the Sachsen-Anhalt Dieselnetz (DISA II)—now with the new name of Mitteldeutschland (Central Germany).
 Operations will begin with the timetable change in December 2024 and will run for 8 years.

-57 Alstom Coradia LINT 41 sets are being used, of which 54 were taken over as part of the tender due to the insolvency proceedings of the previous operator Abellio Rail Mitteldeutschlands, three vehicles are leased.
+57 Alstom Coradia LINT 41 sets are being used, of which 54 were taken over as part of the tender due to the insolvency proceedings of the previous operator Abellio Rail Mitteldeutschland, three vehicles are leased.
 These will continue to be maintained by Verkehrs Industrie Systeme Halberstadt.

+On 1 August 2026, DB Regio AG, Region Südost took over the operations of the Dieselnetz Sachsen-Anhalt II.